Faberdash/Keeper-App/README.md

 # Keeper-App
 A Web based note taking app.

-This application was bootstrapped using create-react-app.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To use it:
 1. Clone this repo